-This certificate policy describing the issuing of an organisation certificate has been registered by Population Register Centre.
+This certificate policy describing the issuing of a citizen certificate has been registered by Population Register Centre.

 This certificate policy describes the issuing and production of a signature certificate for digital signatures conformant to the Act on Strong Electronic Identification and Electronic Signatures and detailed requirements pertaining to the division of responsibility.
+Signature certificates issued in accordance with this certificate policy can be used to authenticate electronic signatures that meet the requirements for digital signature certificates and creation tools as provided for in Articles 28 and 28 of the Regulation.
+The level of the identification certificate meets the requirements of High level of assurance in accordance with the Regulation and the regulation on levels of assurance.

-This document also describes solutions and procedures pertaining to the granting, production and data storage of an identification certificate offered as a means referred to in the Act on Strong Electronic Identification and Electronic Signatures, included in the organisation certificate, conforming to the requirements of the production environment of the signature certificate.
+This document also describes solutions and procedures pertaining to the granting, production and data storage of an identification certificate offered as a means referred to in the Act on Strong Electronic Identification and Electronic Signatures, included in the citizen certificate, conforming to the requirements of the production environment of the signature certificate.

-The organisation certificate consists of a certificate pair that has two different purposes.
+The citizen certificate consists of a certificate pair that has two different purposes.
 The authentication and encryption certificate meets the requirements for a strong electronic identification means.
 A signature certificate intended solely for implementing a signature meets the requirements of a signature certificate.
 The correctness of the certificate applicant's identity is guaranteed by Population Register Centre.